States we lend in

 As of the last census, Emmett, Idaho had a modest population of around 5,500 residents.

 Housing prices tend to be more budget-friendly than in larger metropolitan areas.
-As of 2025, the median home price in Emmett was around $426,817, slightly below the statewide average.
+As of March 2026, the average home value in Emmett, Idaho was about $428,059.

 In short, the quiet city of Emmett offers small-town living in Idaho with “big city” attractions less than an hour’s drive away.